Who are the product customizers?

 Customizers provide the fattest profit margins, but they represent the smallest market segment.
 By contrast, Personalizers are (currently) the bulk of the market, but the price premium for the products they desire is the smallest.

-Brands that are just beginning to wade into the mass customization waters should start by targeting the Personalizers.
+Brands that are just beginning to wade into the product customization waters should start by targeting the Personalizers.
 With only minimal financial investment, you’ll gain experience in all aspects of the customization process, from the front-end technology where the consumer designs the product, through order management at the factory, and the final mile delivery.
 You’ll learn about the glitches in the process and the key success factors for a good consumer experience.
 With that knowledge, you’ll be able to systematically and strategically invest in the more advanced capabilities that will enable you to reach the Decorators and Customizers.

 Want to learn more?
 Please contact us.
 We are here to help!